Exit identities for L\'evy processes observed at Poisson arrival times: Introduction

-The latter times can be seen as first passage times when $X$ is observed at Poisson arrival times (by convention $\inf\emptyset=\min\emptyset=\infty$).
 These quantities have useful interpretations in various fields of applied probability.
-For instance, if $X(t)$ serves as a model for the surplus process of an insurance portfolio over time, then $\p_x(\tau_0^-<\infty)$ is the probability of ruin of the portfolio with initial capital $x$.
-Likewise, $\p_x(T_0^-<\infty)$ is the probability that ruin occurs and is detected, given that the process can only be monitored at discrete points in time modeled by an independent Poisson process.
-It is not hard to show that $T_0^-\downarrow \tau_0^-$ a.s. (and similarly $T_a^+\downarrow \tau_a^+$ a.s.) as the observation rate $\lambda$ tends to $\infty$, which may be used to retrieve the classical exit identities.
-Quantities related to $T_0^-$ have been studied for a compound Poisson risk model in \cite{actS}, and in \cite{landriault_occupation} a simple formula for $\p_x(T_0^-<\infty)$ was established for general spectrally-negative \levy processes $X(t)$.
-Ruin-related quantities under surplus-dependent observation rates were studied in \cite{AL} and for recent results on observation rates that change according to environmental conditions, we refer to \cite{albrecher_ivanovs_risks}.
-Poissonian observation is also relevant in queueing contexts, see e.g. \cite{bekker}. \\
+For instance, if $X$ serves as a model for the surplus process of an insurance portfolio over time, then $\p_x(\tau _0^-<\infty)$ is the probability of ruin of the portfolio with initial capital $x$.
+Likewise, $\p_x(T_0^-<\infty)$ is the probability that ruin occurs and is detected, given that the process can only\vadjust{\goodbreak} be monitored at discrete points in time modeled by an independent Poisson process.
+It is not hard to show that $T_0^-\downarrow\tau_0^-$ a.s. (and similarly $T_a^+\downarrow\tau_a^+$ a.s.) as the observation rate $\lambda$ tends to $\infty$, which may be used to retrieve the classical exit identities.
+Quantities related to $T_0^-$ have been studied for a compound Poisson risk model in \cite{actS}, and in \cite{landriaultoccupation} a simple formula for $\p_x(T_0^-<\infty)$ was established for general spectrally-negative L\'{e}vy processes $X$.
+Ruin-related quantities under surplus-dependent observation rates were studied in \cite{AL} and for recent results on observation rates that change according to environmental conditions, we refer to \cite{albrecherivanovsrisks}.
+Poissonian observation is also relevant in queueing contexts, see, for example, \cite{bekker}.

+In practice one may interpret continuous and Poissonian observation as endogenous and exogenous monitoring of the process of interest, respectively.
+For example, in an insurance context $\tau_0^-$ may be understood as the time of ruin (observed by the insurance company), whereas $T_a^+$ may be considered as the first time when shareholders receive dividends (they look at the company at discrete, here random, times).
+Hence, the shareholders receive dividends if the event $\{T_a^+<\tau _0^-\}$ occurs.
+Another example comes from reliability theory~\cite{nakagawa2006maintenance}, where one considers a degradation process and assumes that $\tau_0^-$ is the time of failure and $T_a^-:=\min\{T_i\dvt X(T_i)<a\}$ for some $a>0$ is the time at which the process is observed in its critical state necessitating replacement.
+Hence, the event $\{T_a^-<\tau_0^-\}$ signifies preventive replacement before failure.
+Finally, some identities involving both continuous and Poissonian observation lead to transforms of certain occupation times, see Remark~\ref{rem}.